-- where processing of personal data is based on your consent to processing
+- where the processing of personal data is based on your consent to the processing

-- where processing of personal data is carried out by automated means
+- where the processing of personal data is carried out by automated means

-- where processing of personal data is conducted on the basis of a contract (i.e. the right does not apply if we process your personal data on the grounds of legitimate interests)
+- where the processing of personal data is conducted on the basis of a contract/agreement (i.e. the right does not apply if we process your personal data on the grounds of legitimate interests)

 We will process your request.
 We will respond to your request as soon as possible and in any event within one month from the date of receiving your request.
 We will let you know if we need more time to comply with your request.

-- The right to object processing of personal data
+- The right to object the processing of personal data

 You have the right to object us processing your personal data:

 - where this processing is carried out in connection with tasks in the in the public interest, under official authority or in the legitimate interests of others